OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 # Record, edit, and create Office Scripts in Excel on the web

-This tutorial will teach you the basics of recording, editing, and writing an Office Script for Excel on the web.
+This tutorial teaches you the basics of recording, editing, and writing an Office Script for Excel on the web.

 ## Prerequisites